-We have the following observations from Table 2:
+We have the following observations from Table 2 for each of the three methods introduced above:

 (1) Sequential index search is especially efficient for searching infrequent terms.
 For terms appearing in a large number of documents, it quickly becomes impractical because of the long time spent on sequentially getting documents' content data.